eslint/eslint/docs/src/rules/space-in-parens.md

 ## When Not To Use It

 You can turn this rule off if you are not concerned with the consistency of spacing between parentheses.

+## Version

+This rule was introduced in ESLint 0.8.0.